 I try to imagine being Ardean; hollow-bone legs feeling the bite of cold in the shallows, and my neck long and lithe.
 I extend my wings and feel a sharp lift from a northerly breeze, whilst peering deep, with one eye, into a shadow I cast.
 If there is a silver flash in the black, I will tuck-in my wings, slowly extend my neck until my bill is stock-still for the kill.

-A heron’s life may at first seem pragmatic, embracing hunting with a quiet determined grip.
+A heron’s life may at first seem pragmatic, embracing hunting with a quietly determined grip.
 Lauded by old masters of our economic system founded on the protestant work ethic, pragmatism is the hard work upon only what is known, the empirical only, a practical boundary to action.
 That is, until, something better comes along.
 But from where does this ‘better’ come from?
 And then we have to shift.
 Are we ready?

 Pragmatism.
 I hear it from many science-oriented souls.
 This or that goal is to be achieved only by what is known to them, rather than by what could be.
 Such a limiting view of what it means to be alive.